richardgill/richardgill.github.io/_posts/2014-10-25-doing-deployment-right.md

 <!--developers running it locally.
 If all of this information is checked in and executed regularly that is good.
 If developers develop in an environment which was -->
 <!--setup the same as production, you’ll find bugs earlier, and you’ll get blindsided by issues less often during releases.-->

-## Tools which help to make a reproducible execution environment.
+## Tools which help to make a reproducible execution environment

 ###Scripts